magcode/daikin-mqtt/README.md

 refresh=60                        # number of seconds for MQTT status updates.
-Do not go below 60! mqttServer=tcp://192.168.0.1      # IP or hostname of your mqtt broker logLevel=INFO                     # logLevel retained=true                     # MQTT messages will be sent retained.
-Defaults to "false" qos=1										# MQTT messages will be sent with qos=1.
+Do not go below 60! mqttServer=tcp://192.168.0.1      # IP or hostname of your mqtt broker logLevel=INFO                     # logLevel retained=true                     # whether MQTT messages will be sent retained.
+Defaults to "false" qos=1                             # the qos which MQTT messages will be sent with.
 Defaults to "0"

 daikin1.host=192.168.0.2          # IP adress of your first Daikin Wifi adapter daikin1.name=ac-room1             # a name for the Daikin device, used in the MQTT topic